gabriellst/paraphrase.ia/README.md

 ### You're done!! 🎉🎉
 You'll receive a list with a few paraphrases that you may use to enhance your writting experience.
-Clicking on any result paraphrase will copy it's text so you can paste it anywhere you want.
+Clicking any result paraphrase will copy it's text so you can paste it anywhere you want.

 ## Installation

 1. Download any of the **extension_XX** folders based on your desired UI language.
 (Either **portuguese** or **english** at the moment).
 2. Go to your chrome extensions settings and then **activate developer mode.**
-3. Then click on the **load unpack** button and select the whole **extension_XX** folder in your downloads.
+3. Then click **load unpack** and select the whole **extension_XX** folder in your downloads.

 ### **Done!**